-Update as of February 2018: This is to inform that the subject Port of Bato is not operating as of this current.
-Looks like the place is still under reconstruction period for already a year now.
-By the way, I will update this post once I’ll receive information or as soon as I will get noticed the moment I will pass by in the said place.
+Update as of 2018: This is to inform that the subject Port of Bato has been temporarily closed as of this time.
+It looks like the place is under reconstruction period for already a year now.
+Anyways, I will update this post once I’ll receive information or as soon as I will get noticed the moment I will pass by in the said place.

 On a side note, some information in this post still has its purpose if you want to travel in Negros Oriental or vice-versa.